MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/data-control.md

 ### Steps

 1. On the **Policies** page, click **Create file policy**.
-2. In the **Policy template** field, choose **File containing PII detected in the cloud (built-in DLP engine)** and click **Apply template**.
+2. For example, in the **Policy template** field, choose **File containing PII detected in the cloud (built-in DLP engine)** and click **Apply template**.
-3. Optional: Configure additional policies with content inspection settings to match files on different expression other than U.S. social security numbers.
+3. In addition, you can also configure additional policies with content inspection settings to match files on different expression other than U.S. social security numbers.

-4. Optional: Create a filter to **Access level equals External, Public, Public on the web**.
+4. Allow the policy to run on your network for at least a few hours.

+5. Then, click on the policy name to go to the Policy report and review the matches that were triggered for the policy.

+6. If you find false positives, mark them with a checkmark to exclude them from the report and from live messages.

+7. For true matches, you can take immediate governance actions by clicking on the three dots at the end of the row and selecting the relevant governance action, for example, **Remove external collaborators**.

+8. Based on the false positives that you found, you can refine the policy and choose to take automatic governance actions.

 ### How to test it